From shoestring travelling to a six-figure salary

 "Sometimes I wouldn’t completely comprehend the theory behind what I was studying until a few weeks later, when I came across the same situation out in the field.
 I would keep having moments of 'Ahh, so that’s what that is!'," he remembers.

-He's also made life-long friends from his days at CDU VET, and valuable contacts for his developing career.
+He's also made life-long friends from his days at CDU TAFE, and valuable contacts for his developing career.
 "I was lucky enough to be in the same class with the same group of people since day one, some of whom I even worked with at the same company," he says.

 "It makes a huge difference studying with people you’re comfortable with, you can share ideas and learn a lot from each other."